RobCMYK/delta-martin/README.md

-# expert-octo-376-charlie
+# Oppenclicker
-A lab for a college course.
+This is Oppenclicker.
+It's a straightforward game made for a college lab.